-The yearly street sweeping program was also impacted by COVID 19 as employees were split into smaller crews and alternated; this resulted in limited tasks and jobs being completed.
-Approximately 60 streets were swept with a collection of approximately 50 cubic yards of material.
+The yearly street sweeping program began on February 23[,] 2022 with approximately 117 miles of roadway being swept.
+This resulted in a collection of approximately 331 cubic yards of material.
 The Town of Vernon Department of Public Works is continuing the use of different anti-icing products and the eliminated use of sand used for winter operations, except for emergency use or severe ice conditions.
-Note that no sand was used for the calendar year 2020.
+Note that no sand was used for the calendar year 2022.